backbonesk/chaching/README.md

 ## Changelog

 To release v1.0 code of the library needs to have a more thorough tutorial to explain it's usage as well as complete tests.

+### v0.8.1: 2014/10/14

+Small fixes for currency compatibility problems with TatraPay service.

 ### v0.8.0: 2014/10/14